 Yes, registrations can be transferred or given as gifts.
 In the event of a transfer, the actual participant in the walk must provide us with their contact information and sign our liability waiver.

 Unfortunately, we cannot cancel or refund your registration fee.
-If you can't Walk with us on February 12th, consider instead donating the fee to The Winter Walk and your tax deductibility is the full $100.
+If you can't Walk with us, consider instead donating the fee to The Winter Walk and your tax deductibility is the full $100.
 You can still receive your Winter Walk hat with a registration, we'll send it to you if you have to miss the Walk.

 Please wear warm clothes and comfortable shoes for walking.
-The Winter Walk takes place rain, snow, or shine.
+The Winter Walk takes place rain, snow, or shine (unless it's a state of emergency, but we're hopeful that won't happen).
 Participants should be prepared for very cold weather and possible inclement conditions.
-The time outside will be 90 minutes to 2 hours for the full event.
+We have some extra disposable ponchos and hand warmers for you, but come prepared!
+The time outside will be about 2 hours for the full event.

 There will be a limited number of portable lavatories onsite, including an accesible lavatory.
 There will be a limited number of small warming stations.
 Please wear warm clothes and comfortable shoes for walking.
 The Winter Walk takes place rain, snow, or shine.

-The event starts and ends on Copley Square.
-The registration tent will be located closer to Dartmouth Street, between St. James Avenue and Boyslton Street.
+The event starts and ends on Copley Square, at 560 Boylston Sreet.
+The event happens over the entire plaza.
+Look for the large registration tent that opens at 8:30am, check in when you arrive for your walk gear and info, then head towards the stage for our welcome and step off at 9am.
 For information on how to get there by public transport or by car, visit our directions page.

 Yes, please feel free to bring strollers if it helps with walking with little ones!
-Just be aware we will be walking on sidewalks, rather than closing down streets.
+Just be aware we may be walking on sidewalks, rather than closing down streets.
 So we will be close to each other when walking on public streets, as well as crossing public and active streets along the way.
-We'll have volunteers around to help!
+We'll have volunteers there to help!